 What even is canine enrichment?
 Why does fulfillment matter?
 Do you need fancy toys or supplies to get started?
-All these answers and more, with a starter list of activities to try both at home and on the go.
+These answers and more, plus a starter list of activities to try both at home and on the go.

 What is enrichment?